Joanpope/cloudSite/readme.md

 ## Purpose of the project

 this project is made as a way to learn how Laravel works and learn SASS.

+## setup project's database.

+change the **.env** file on the root of the project to match an actual empty database.

+open a terminal and move to the project's root directory.

+use the following commands on the project directory:

+'php artisan migrate'

+after doing the migration you should:

+'php artisan db:seed --class Smarch\Watchtower\Seeds\WatchtowerTableSeeder'

+to fill the main roles and permisions and get a base admin user.